Functional discourse grammar: History

-Functional grammar (FG) is a model of grammar motivated by functions, as Dik's thesis pointed towards issues with generative grammar and its analysis of coordination back then, and proposed to solve them with a new theory focused on e.g. concepts such as subject and object.
+Functional grammar (FG) is a model of grammar motivated by functions, as Simon C. Dik's thesis pointed towards issues with generative grammar and its analysis of coordination back then, and proposed to solve them with a new theory focused on e.g. concepts such as subject and object.
 The model was originally developed by Simon C. Dik at the University of Amsterdam in the 1970s, and has undergone several revisions since then.
 The latest standard version under the original name is laid out in the 1997 edition, published shortly after Dik's death.
 The latest version features the expansion of the model with a pragmatic/interpersonal module by Kees Hengeveld and Lachlan Mackenzie.
 This has led to a renaming of the theory to functional discourse grammar.
 This type of grammar is quite distinct from systemic functional grammar as developed by Michael Halliday and many other linguists since the 1970s.

 The notion of "function" in FG generalizes the standard distinction of grammatical functions such as subject and object.
 Constituents (parts of speech) of a linguistic utterance are assigned three types or levels of functions: